-Secondary building elevations are those elevations that do not face a public street.
-Such elevations should complement the primary building elevation, and where visible to the public, should feature a comparable level of design and be articulated by horizontal and vertical building elements including windows, projections and recesses, and architectural detail.

-- Where a building has a secondary frontage on Highways 401 or 407, a significant amount of articulation is encouraged to create visual interest, and may include building projections, material variations, windows, signage, and interior active uses (i.e. offices, common space). - Where secondary entrances are provided within secondary elevations, they should be clearly demarcated. - Exterior building materials should be low maintenance and visually appealing.
+- Secondary building elevations are those elevations that do not face a public street.
+Such elevations should complement the primary building elevation, and where visible to the public, should feature a comparable level of design and be articulated by horizontal and vertical building elements including windows, - projections and recesses, and architectural detail. - frontage on Highways 401 or 407, a significant amount of articulation is encouraged to create visual interest, and may include building projections, material variations, windows, signage, and interior active uses (i.e. offices, common space). - Where secondary entrances are provided within secondary elevations, they should be clearly demarcated. - Exterior building materials should be low maintenance and visually appealing.